-The Garnet Dagger - debut paranormal romance by Andrea R. Cooper and Crimson Romance
+The Garnet Dagger - debut fantasy/paranormal romance by Andrea R. Cooper and Crimson Romance.
+Book 1 in the Legends of Oblivion series

 Forbidden to cross the Elvin barrier into human lands, Brock cannot sate his curiosity.
 Cursed by a vampyre bite that forces him to feed on the life-essence of others, he is unable to touch another without taking their life.
 Chained by prophesy he must find a witch, pierce her heart and draw her blood for his cure.